Leica M8 vs Sony A7R III

 It is notable that the A7R III offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the M8 does not provide wifi capability.

 Studio photographers will appreciate that the Sony A7R III (unlike the M8) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the M8 and the A7R III have been discontinued, but can regularly be found used on eBay.
+Both the M8 and the A7R III have been discontinued, but can regularly be found used on ebay.
 The M8 was replaced by the Leica M9, while the A7R III was followed by the Sony A7R IV.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Sony websites.
+Further information on the features and operation of the M8 and A7R III can be found, respectively, in the Leica M8 Manual (free pdf) or the online Sony A7R III Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Leica M8 or the Sony A7R III – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.